- Project planning helps ensure ideas become products.

 Decide on Metrics

 What does success look like for this project?
-In some cases, the answer is simple—but in others, it could be more complex, and knowing your metrics for success will help you more easily create your roadmap.
-Say you work with a tech company, and you’ve noticed a trend of users expressing frustration with a process.
+In some cases, the answer is simple.
+But in others, it could be more complex, and knowing your metrics for success will help you more easily create your roadmap.
+Say you work with a tech company.
+You’ve noticed a trend of users expressing frustration with a process.
 Your team is tasked with changing that process.
 Will you measure success as fewer complaints being filed?
 Are you going to actively survey users?
 Knowing these answers will help you understand your project scope, time, and cost, and how those will lead you to a solution.

 Choose a Drop-Dead Date